 ||

-Database TypesIf looking for a specific information or resource type (e.g., database or OA), there are seven categories.
-One category is eBook Collections.
-To view this collection, select it from the drop down menu.
+Exploring Database TypesIf you are looking for a specific information or resource type there are seven categories.
+For example, one category is eBook Collections.
+To view this collection, select it from the drop down menu and click search.
 We currently have 28 eBook Collections available to use.
-Click the clear filters / Browse All Databases button to return to the unfiltered listing. |
+Return to the full list by selecting clear filters. |

 Search Results: EBSCOInterested in sharing search results with your students?
 EBSCO databases provide easy access to a permalink that will direct users to a search.
 They will be able to see terms selected and further limit and manage the search.
 How?
 Select share, located next to page options, and copy the permalink - as is - to your course.
 Click here to see the example search. |